SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/js_alerts_prompts_and_confirmations.md

 //Press the OK button
 await alert.accept();

-Note: To use await, the above code should be inside an async function
+//Note: To use await, the above code should be inside an async function
   {{< / code-panel >}}
 {{< / code-tab >}}